Free Speech & Expression

 A photo of a bullhorn

-Inform non-affiliated participants and groups of our community policies and discuss strategies and plans for confrontation during the course of the event.
+Inform non-affiliated participants and groups about our community policies and discuss strategies and plans for confrontation during the course of the event.

-• IF YOU ARE WORKING TO PLAN AN outside EVENT CONTACT UNIVERSITY POLICE AND explore if your event requires a PERMIT in advance of its intended start date or direct space reservation requests to the cognizant responsible office. remember: permits that have been denied may be appealed to the dean of students.
-Review the appeal process in the policy!
+• If you are working to plan an outside event, contact University Police and explore if your event requires a permit in advance of its intended start date or direct space reservation requests to the cognizant responsible office.

 • The Dean of Students Office is available as a resource to help you develop a plan and to understand your rights and responsibilities with regard to free expression.
-FOR MORE INFORMATION, VISIT THE DEAN OF STUDENTS WEBSITE ONLINE AT www.unh.edu/dean-of-students.
+For more information, visit the Dean of Students website (unh.edu/dos).